123wwwa/FlowName/docs/architecture.md

 [Back to README](../README.md) · [Usage and deployment](guide.md)

 This document describes the current product implementation.
-The README explains the motivation and preliminary experiments; the diagrams below show how the shipped library and playground actually work.
+[Motivation](approach.md) and [preliminary experiments](experiments.md) are documented separately; the diagrams below show how the shipped library and playground actually work.
 GitHub renders the Mermaid diagrams directly.

 For a concrete input and its actual binding IDs, graph facts and request groups, see the [relation walkthrough](relation-walkthrough.md).